bragg13/progetto-lfc/README.md

 ## Introduction
 C implementation of algorithm to parse a regular expression and generate from it a non-deterministic finite(?) automaton, i.e. Thompson Construction.

-The original Thompson definition is recursive, and defines an NFA as made of (?) two states, one initial and one final, connected through a transition which may have an epsilon value or a value from the recognized alphabet.
+The original Thompson definition is recursive, and defines an NFA as made of (?) two states, one initial and one final, connected through a transition which may have an epsilon value (for whom I decided to use the '#' symbol) or a value from the recognized alphabet.

 Then we can perform three different operation on NFAs:
 - union, represented by the symbol |